Private alcohol rehab treatment offered at Rehab Clinics Group has been designed for effective long-term addiction recovery.

 Residential Alcohol Rehab is the best solution

 Alcohol addiction is extremely destructive, but it is also treatable and long term recovery is possible with an appropriate alcohol rehab treatment plan.
 There are various alcohol rehab programmes and treatment options and before you enter a residential or inpatient drug or alcohol rehab treatment centre you will need an initial assessment by a psychologist or substance abuse expert.
-This assessment is completely confidential and will help determine which treatment programme will give you the best chance of a long term sustainable recovery.
+This assessment is completely confidential and will help determine which residential treatment programme will give you the best chance of a long term sustainable recovery.

 Residential drug and alcohol rehab is a live-in intensive treatment programme designed to help you quit drinking and give you the best chance of a sustainable recovery.
 Any form of drug or alcohol rehab comes with challenges, but personalised residential alcohol rehab programmes have the best recovery rates because it removes you from temptation and the environment that enables your addiction.